Riyadh Metro: Future

 In a podcast the head of the Riyadh Metro stated that there are future plans for the expansion of the Riyadh Metro towards Khuzam and Fursan Suburbs, Badr and Shafa District.

 Line 7

-Line 7 is a proposed line set to link all King Khalid International Airport terminals down to Qiddiya, the line will pass through MiSK City, New Muraaba, Diriyah and King Abdullah Gardens.
+Line 7 is a proposed line set to link all King Khalid International Airport terminals down to Qiddiya City, the line will pass through MiSK City, New Muraaba, Diriyah and King Abdullah Gardens.

 Expansion of Line 2

 A proposed expansion to Line 2 is to cover the western side of King Saud University, possibly the Diplomatic Quarter and end it at Diriyah.

 Stations

 The system consists of 85 stations, including a number of interchange stations.
 Naming rights for 15 out of the 85 stations are planned to be awarded by the Royal Commission for Riyadh City.
 These rights include space for shops and advertising within the stations.

 The vehicles and stations are monitored by cameras, early warning systems, and communication systems that are directly connected to the main control center.
 The main stations are characterized by monorail sites designed in several levels.
 These sites are air-conditioned, taking into account the comfort and safety of passengers.
 The stations also use solar cells technology to save about 20% of the power required for air-conditioning and lighting.